Qcent/note-taker/README.md

  ![Toolbar](./assets/images/app-screenshot-toolbar.png)

 ## Credits
 The front end of this project was designed by Trilogy Education Services with only minor tweaks and a single addition by me.
 This project is powered by Express.js and a special thanks goes out to the hard working developers that made that project possible.
+I would also like to thank the good people providing the data hosting at Heroku as well as the kind people at GitHub.

 ## Questions